 - A history of frequent childhood lung infections

-- Gender - COPD is more common in men than women
+- Gender- COPD is more common in men than women

 - Exposure to environmental or occupational pollutants

-Early symptoms of COPDCough: Cough that produces a lot of mucus is a common symptom of COPD.
+Cough: A cough that produces a lot of mucus is a common symptom of COPD.

 Shortness of breath: This symptom develops as COPD becomes progressively worse.
-At first, shortness of breath may only occur with physical exertion.
+As first, shortness of breath may only occur with physical exertion.
 As the disease becomes more advanced, it may occur after very modest activity.
 When the illness becomes quite severe, shortness of breath occurs even at rest.

 Fluid accumulation: The extra strain on your heart may cause a slowdown of blood circulation.
-This, in turn, can cause engorgement of the large veins and liver, and eventually fluid leakage into the abdomen, legs, and ankles (edema).
+This, in turn, can cause engorgement of the large veins and liver, and eventually, fluid leakage into the abdomen, legs, and ankles (edema).

 Increased chest size: Because COPD destroys the normal lung structure, you cannot exhale completely.
-Air gets trapped in the lungs, and they become hyper-inflated.
-This causes the chest to expand, leading to a permanent condition referred to as “barrel chest.”
+Air gets trapped in the lungs and they become hyper-inflated.
+This causes the chest to expand, leading to a permanent condition referred to as "barrel chest".

 Increased risk of serious lung infections: The accumulation of mucus and fluid in the lungs provides an ideal environment for bacteria and viruses to grow.
 These lung infections may become serious, further compromising breathing ability.